tonethar/IGM-330-Fall-2018/weekly/week-08A-notes.md

   - JavaScript classes = "syntactical sugar"!
     - but sugar tastes so good!
     - even with classes, behind the scenes, the JS engine is still using the *prototype chain*
+    - POLL: do you prefer ES5 delegation, or ES6 classes?

 ## III.
 Required Reading & Assignments